Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Results

-Reducing $\beta$ in \cref{Table:7,Table:8} correspond to a reduced symptomatic infectives population $I$.
-However, the total infectives are unchanged as we reduce $\beta$.
-There is an increase in asymptomatic infectives population $J$.
-BRN does not decrease in general.
+Reducing $\beta$ in Tables~\ref{Table:7}--\ref{Table:8b} correspond to a reduced symptomatic infectives population $I$.
+There is an increase in the asymptomatic infectives population $J$.
 Social distancing is effective when the asymptomatic infective population $J$ diminishes. $\beta\xi$ and $\beta(1-\xi)$ both decreases.
-Social distancing should be combined with contact tracing and early detection of infectives population.
+Social distancing should be combined with contact tracing and early detection of infectives~population.

-\subsection{Contact tracing of infectives}
+\subsubsection{Contact Tracing of Infectives}

-Contact tracing is equivalent to increasing the symptomatic recovery and asymptomatic recovery rates.
+Contact tracing is equivalent to increasing the symptomatic recovery and asymptomatic recovery rates \cite{Gaeta2021}.
 However, since we do not have reported data for the asymptomatic population, in this paper, we pursue contact tracing as an increase in the symptomatic recovery rate.
 This is equivalent to reducing the number of days an infective individual stays infective.
-In \cref{Table:4,Table:5,,Table:6}, the impact of contact tracing is demonstrated by increasing the symptomatic recovery rate.
+In Tables~\ref{Table:4}--\ref{Table:6}, the impact of contact tracing is demonstrated by increasing the symptomatic recovery rate.

-The raising of $\gamma$ in \cref{Table:4,Table:5,Table:6}, increases the symptomatic infectives population $I$ which is demonstrated in increased $\xi$ and increased $\beta$. $\beta(1-\xi)$ decreases somewhat while $\beta \xi$ increases.
-This also results in a reduced BRN.
+The raising of $\gamma$ in Tables~\ref{Table:4}--\ref{Table:6}, increases the symptomatic infectives population $I$ which is demonstrated in increased $\xi$ and increased $\beta$. $\beta(1-\xi)$ decreases while $\beta \xi$ increases.
+This also results in a reduced $\mathcal{R}_0$.
 Contact tracing is an efficient mitigation measure in lowering the spread of COVID-19.